codewith-salman/Autofix-Repairing-Website/README.md

 <div align="center">

 ## 🔧 Autofix Repairing Website
-A modern and fully responsive **Autofix Repairing Website** built using HTML, CSS, and JavaScript.
+A modern and fully responsive **Autofix Repairing Website** built using HTML, CSS, and JS.
 Designed for auto repair shops, mechanics, and service providers to showcase their services with a professional touch.

 </div>